 Week 4 and Week 5

 As the checklist moves forward, you’ll be getting recommendations that dive deeper into analyzing performances, such as by network and location.
-We’ll guide you along tools to optimize the search queries that drive traffic to campaigns, manage your keyword bids based on performance by hour of the week, and set bid adjustments by device and location, among others.
+We’ll guide you along tools to optimize the search queries that drive traffic to campaigns, manage your keyword bids based on performance by the hour of the week, and set bid adjustments by device and location, among others.

-All throughout this checklist you’ll also see some recommendations for prebuilt Account Workouts.
+All throughout this checklist, you’ll also see some recommendations for prebuilt Account Workouts.
 The Account Workouts are a series of tasks that are put together to achieve a specific goal.
 They combine the different tools from Optmyzr in a logical order to create the right combination for optimizing your accounts.

 All in all, this 5-week checklist is a great way to get familiarized with practices you can follow with Optmyzr, and though the steps here are just our recommendations, we think it will be of great use for you and your team.
 If you would like a customized checklist for your team, feel free to write to email@example.com and we’ll be happy to help you.